Interior Design Content Writing: 4 Essential Blog Types To Boost Sales

 Interior Design Case Study Blogs

 So often interior designers rely solely on images to showcase their case studies.
-We’ve already established the irrefutable impact of quality images and the importance of adding words for context, clarity and comprehension.
-Words can make your project come alive by setting the scene.
+Words can make your project come alive by setting the scene and help your readers understand the design process.
 Written case studies follow a common format.
 More formal in style than blogs, they showcase problems, solutions and evidence.
 Their overall length can fall anywhere between 500 and 1000 words.
 Reimagined with the art of storytelling, they can be repurposed into engaging blogs with lucrative SEO potential.
 Case study blogs could be short one-pagers, up to 1000 words, or long-form versions, up to around 1800 words.
-Alternatively, they can be written in question-and-answer style.
+Alternatively, consider writing them in question-and-answer format.

 You should include the location and explain how the design fits with the architecture and environment.
 Outline the initial ‘state of play’ before the project began.
 Relay powerful human stories and add a personal connection.
 Describe how the occupants use the space and identify what’s important to them.